 Martin McTague, Chairman of the FSB

-According to figures by the Office of National Statistics (ONS), 40% of small UK businesses have not got enough cash left to support the running of their business for more than three months.
+According to figures by the Office of National Statistics (ONS), 40% of small UK firms have not got enough cash left to support the running of their business for more than three months.

 And while the help announced in the cost of living package will ease the pressure on household budgets somewhat.
 The majority of households will only receive a £400 grant to help with energy bills this autumn.